Kadle11/Grudon/README.md

 ```

 ## Emulating the DiNDP environment
-Please look at the `emulation_harness` directory for scripts emulate the DiNDP
+Please look at the `emulation_harness` directory for scripts to emulate the DiNDP
 environment on a multi-socket system.

 ---